 When a contraindication affects the entire body, it is known as a general contraindication.

 If the contraindication affects only a localised area of the body is known as a local contraindication.

-If a patient wants to have a massage and has informed you that they have some type of contraindication, it’s a good idea for them to obtain medical approval from their doctor or physiotherapist before booking a massage therapy session.
+If a patient wants to have a massage and has informed you that they have some contraindication, it’s a good idea for them to obtain medical approval from their doctor or physiotherapist before booking a massage therapy session.
 Depending on the condition, many massage therapy centres will insist on medical approval before commencement of the treatment.
 This is a sensible rule that covers both the practitioner and the patient.
-No matter what the condition is, however, it is essential that the patient always informs the massage therapist before treatment commences.
+No matter what the condition is, however, it is essential that the patient always inform the massage therapist before treatment commences.

 Sage Institute of Massage – it’s more than a job, it’s a rewarding career.